ds2-lab/SFS/README.md

 ### Evaluation

-We have lots of sentivity analysis on evaluation section, here we provide how we make different configurations.
+We have lots of sentivity analysis on evaluation section, here we provide how we make configurations.

 #### CPU, Policy and trace